javi-marti/AspectCpp/eth-viscon.md

-# Your first plugin: AspectVisCpp
+# Your first plugin: AspectCpp

 You are writing a first approximation of an [Aspect Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) variant of C++.
 The entire plugin is only about 100 lines, including boilerplate.